learn-co-curriculum/angular-ngroute-readme/README.md

 	});
 ```

-Here we're doing very similar things to what we're doing in our controller - injecting `$routeParams` and our `UserService`, but instead we're returning the promise given to use by our `$http.get` call.
+Here we're doing very similar things to what we're doing in our controller - injecting `$route` and our `UserService`, but instead we're returning the promise given to use by our `$http.get` call.
 Once this promise resolves, `ngRoute` will then render our view.

 That's great, but now how do we get access to that data?
 Simple - you notice that we're using the key `user` in our resolve object?
 We can now inject `user` into our controller, accessing all the data that the resolve gives us.